General François Isidore Wathiez

 Died: February 24, 1856

 Place of Death: Versailles, France

 Arc de Triomphe: WATHIEZ on the east pillar

 François-Isidore Wathiez's military career began in late 1793 when at age 16 he joined the 25th Chasseurs à Cheval as a sous-lieutenant.
-He initially served against the rebels in the south and then in 1794 went to the Army of Italy.
+He initially served against the rebels in the south and then in 1794 he went to the Army of Italy.
 Once there, he fought at Cairo in September of 1794 where he was wounded by a shot below the left knee.
-Wathiez left the army in 1796, only to return in 1799 at the depot of Versailles.
-In the year 1800 he was promoted to capitaine and served in the staff of the Army of the Reserve.
+Wathiez resigned from the army in 1796, only to return in 1799 at the depot of Versailles.
+In the year 1800 he was promoted to capitaine and he served in the staff of the Army of the Reserve.
 During the years of peace that followed, Wathiez served in the staff of the 1st military division.

 © Nathan D. Jensen